| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday July 23,

 statement issued Tuesday - the Administrator is confident he can make a

+final determination on the waiver request in early August.
 Texas Governor Rick Perry officially requested the RFS waiver in April.
 EPA then initiated a public comment period and received more than 15-thousand comments.
 According to Johnson - several of those comments raised substantive issues and included significant economic analysis.
 He says it's important to take the time to review and understand the comments in order to make an informed decision.
 Ethanol supporters, like Iowa Senator Tom Harkin, Chairman of the Senate Ag Committee, believe that the EPA will deny the request whenever they get around to a decision.
 However, Texas Governor Perry believes that things will (and should) go his way.
 In a statement, Perry (the former Texas Commissioner of Agriculture) said We still believe the solution to the unintended consequence of this federal RFS mandate is simple: a one-year, 50 percent waiver.
 The RFS waiver is an essential step toward decreasing the devastating statewide, national and international impact of skyrocketing feed and food costs." | |

-DOHA Dealings. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ U.S. Trade
+| DOHA Dealings. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~U.S. Trade

 Representative Susan Schwab expressed a strong U.S. commitment to the Doha